-Fair Credit Billing Act & Rights
+About The Fair Credit Billing Act (FCBA) And Your Consumer Rights

-Created in 1975, the Fair Credit Billing Act (FCBA) is a consumer protection statute that provides rights to consumers when they have disputes over their regular monthly credit card bill.
-Your credit card reporting agency is responsible for reporting your credit report.
+Created in 1975, the FCBA is a consumer protection statute that provides rights to consumers when they have disputes over their regular monthly credit card bill.
+Your credit card reporting agency is responsible for submitting accurate information to be included in your credit report.

-What Does the FCBA Cover?
+What Does The FCBA Cover?

 - Being billed for merchandise that was never received

 - Being charged twice by your credit card company for the same item, or the failure to credit a payment to your account

 - Seeing unauthorized charges appear on your credit card